Vintharas/js13k-spaceshooter/README.md

     - I can write an equation so find the right location in a circle given an angle.
 And get the right length.
 (Although this will result in less egdy shapes)
   - rotate as well as translate
 - planets
-  - test generating a texture procedurally as well
+  - [*] test generating a texture procedurally as well
+  - I could approach it as using different patterns for different layers:
+    - seas
+    - then landmasses
+    - then clouds
+    - it'd be cool if the clouds would move
   - idem
 - enemy ships, etc
 - Music